OpenJetson/DeepStream-Yolo/README.md

 1. Make a copy and remane objectDetector_Yolo folder (located in /opt/nvidia/deepstream/deepstream-4.0/sources/objectDetector_Yolo/) to your custom directory name.
 2. Edit Yolo DeepStream for your custom model (in your custom directory), following this [Application Note](https://docs.nvidia.com/metropolis/deepstream/4.0/Custom_YOLO_Model_in_the_DeepStream_YOLO_App.pdf).
 3. Copy your obj.names file to labels.txt in your custom yolo directory.
-4. If you using **yolov3-tiny-prn** model, replace yolo.cpp to my edited yolo.cpp (available in nvdsinfer_custom_impl_Yolo folder on this repository).

 ##